 - Add blueberries mixture, coconut milk, vanilla extract, and optional gelatin to blender.
 Process until creamy smooth.
 Place into fridge until very cold, overnight is best.

-- Pour into ice cream maker and process according to manufacturer's instructions.
+- Pour into ice cream maker (like this one) and process according to manufacturer’s instructions.

 - Serve immediately as soft serve.
 OR place into freezer safe container and freeze until firm enough to scoop.
 (I like to firmly press a piece of parchment paper over the top of ice cream to help avoid freezer burn.)